gyao852/PhippsPassServer/README.md

 3. Add a new certificate with the + symbol
 4. Click on either 'Pass Type ID' or 'Apple Push Notification service SSL (Sandbox & Production)' options
 5. If you selected 'Pass Type ID', choose the previous Pass Type ID.
 If you selected 'Apple Push Notification service SSL (Sandbox & Production)', choose an existing App ID
 6. After clicking 'Continue', you will be brought to a page that asks you to provide a Certificate Signing Request (CSR) from your Mac.
-Follow the screen instructions before clicking on 'Continue'.
+Follow the screen instructions before clicking on 'Continue'
 7. Upload your recently created .certSigningRequest file and click 'Continue'
 8. Now, you will be presented with the option to download your certificate as a pass.cer.
-Click on the "Download" button, and select a location.
+Click on the "Download" button, and select a location
 9. In the location where you downloaded your certificate, double click on the file in Finder for it to be added to KeyChain Access.
 Find the recently added certicate under the 'Login' Keychain, 'Certificate' Category.
 Under File, click on export items and provide a location, and file name(ie.Certificates).
 Make sure the file type is Personal information Exchange (.p12), and click on 'Save'.
 You should also be prompted with providing a password; this will be the above environmental variable PEM_PASSWORD
 10. In terminal, go to the directory of where this newly created .p12 file was generated, and type the commands:
     ```bash